thu-media/QARC/README.md

     git clone https://github.com/Netflix/vmaf
     ```
     and checkout version 1.3.9 (available on the `v1.3.9` tag).
-2. Copy the `videodatasets` folder to the `vmaf` folder.
+2. Copy the `videodatasets/` folder to the `vmaf/` folder.
-3. Download several video clips into `videodatasets/mov` folders, and the video MUST be encoded in h.264 format.
+3. Download several video clips into `videodatasets/mov/` folders, and the video MUST be encoded in h.264 format.
 4. Run `trans.py` for transcoding `mp4` video format to `flv`.
 5. Run `main.py` for generating video datasets including logs and video frames.
     > Note: To avoid any potential errors, make sure to install ffmpeg, find your path to `ffmpeg` by running `which ffmpeg` in the command line, and set `FFMPEG_PATH` in `vmaf/python/src/vmaf/externals.py`, e.g. add a line like
-    > `FFMPEG_PATH="[path to exec]/ffmpeg"`
+    ```
+    FFMPEG_PATH="[path to exec]/ffmpeg"
+    ````

 6. Run `process-vmaf.py` to generate a h5py file for training.
-   > Note: This script expects frame image files from the previous step to be in a subdirectory named `img/<original_video_filename>/`.
-E.g., if the original file was `1.mp4`, then it expects frame image files to be under `img/1.mp4/`.
+   > Note: This script expects frame image files from the previous step to be in a subdirectory named `img/<original_video_filename>/`, e.g., if the original file was `1.mp4`, then its frame image files would be under `img/1.mp4/`.

 ## QARC-basic
 The traditional QARC method is composed of two modules: VQPN and VQRL.